Inmoresentum/InteractiveQuizApplication/README.md

    when the server starts.
    So make sure to create it if it does not already exist.
-    * Note: It's also possible to use [AWS S3](https://aws.amazon.com/s3/) as well with `minioClinet` but for that you will have to do some extra configuration by yourself
+    * Note: It's also possible to use [AWS S3](https://aws.amazon.com/s3/) as well with `minioClinet` but for that you will have to do some extra configuration by yourself.

 7. For scanning files and binaries for viruses and harmful contents, you will need
    <a name="clamAVREf">[clamav-rest](https://github.com/ajilach/clamav-rest) </a> which is a rest service